 - Other cost related to research, participation in workshop, seminars etc

-Eligibility: To apply to PEPP, applicant must:
+- Entrance Requirements: To apply to PEPP, applicant must:

 - Hold a bachelor’s degree or its equivalent and have completed 16 years of school education (up to undergraduate level).
 A strong background in economics and associated quantitative tools (linear algebra, calculus and basic statistics) is useful and, in the case of the Course in Economics Policy, highly recommended.